mouse-reeve/recipes/markdown/toppings/vegan_lemon_curd.md

-# Vegan Lemon Curd
+## Recipe: Vegan Lemon Curd
 Don't cut corners soaking the cashews, or the texture will suffer.
 It might be worth experimenting with more lemon juice and less water.

-## Ingredients
+### Ingredients
  - 1 cup water
  - 1 cup cashews, soaked for 3-8 hours, drained, and rinsed
  - 1 cup sugar